dra2020/compactness/README.md

 # compactness

-A library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, and Schwartzberg -- as well as the other SmartReatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness.
+A library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, and Schwartzberg -- as well as the other SmartFeatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness.

 ## Exports

+There are 7 features in the simplified KIWYSI PCA model:

+* The first 4 measures below are computed using the geometric properties of the a district shape (area diameter, and perimeter) that have previously been extracted, and
+* The last 3 take the polygon

+Extracting the geometrict properties of district shapes allows their compactness to be computed when the full shapes themselves are no longer available.
+Use the [poly package](https://www.npmjs.com/package/@dra2020/poly) to extract the geometric properties.
+The properties themselves can either use geogesic (curved earth) or cartesian (flat earth) calculations.

-The 6 SmartFeatures plus Schwartzberg used in the simplified KIWYSI PCA model.
+The final routine -- scoreShapes -- scores each shape in a GeoJSON feature collection using the simplified KIWYSI compactness model.

 ### calcReock (REOCK)